 Lynn Schoenbeck has won a national photography contest!
 Her work was selected from thousands of entries to be included in the Wildlife Conservation Society’s 2017 calendar.
 Her photo will be featured on the October page.
 Visit http://blog.wcs.org/photo/assignments/2017-color-in-nature-calendar-contest-wild-view-wildlife/

-Three History majors have been published.
-Jessie Britton, Amanda O’Boy and Andrew Vince have published their article, "A Poisoned Past Book Review Assignment: Reading and Writing Academic Book Reviews as an Effective Pedagogical Tool" in the New England Journal of History 73:1 (Fall 2016), 116-131.
-For more information or to order a copy, visit http://www.nejh.org/projects
+Three History majors have been published!
+Jessie Britton, Amanda O’Boy and Andrew Vince have published their article, “A Poisoned Past Book Review Assignment: Reading and Writing Academic Book Reviews as an Effective Pedagogical Tool” in the New England Journal of History 73:1 (Fall 2016), 116-131.
+For more information or to order a copy, visit https://www.nejh.org/browse-issues

 Kara Swenson, winner of the Fall 2016 Janick Fellowship, has completed her project entitled “Plumbing the Depths: Candlewood Lake”.
 Kara worked in the WCSU archives and also in the field to uncover the history of the creation of Candlewood Lake.
 Her project can be found here: http://archives.library.wcsu.edu/omeka/exhibits/show/candlewood/foreward

 Lynn Schoenbeck, winner of the Fall 2016 Janick Fellowship, has completed her project entitled “Turning Over a New Leaf: Identification of a Medieval Manuscript Leaf”.
 Lynn worked with an uncataloged single sixteenth century vellum folio and recovered an impressive amount of information about its origin and creation.
 Her project is posted here: http://archives.library.wcsu.edu/omeka/exhibits/show/medieval

 Cody Clark will intern at the Mayor’s Office during the Fall 2016 semester.